rbrutherford3/PDF-Publisher/docs/README.md

-# docx Publisher
+# PDF Publisher

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-This is a Flask app that takes uploaded .docx files, converts them to .pdf, allows the user to arrange the files to suit them, and then merges them into one big file.
-Future versions will include:
+This is a Flask app that takes uploaded .doc, .docx, and .pdf files, converts them to .pdf, allows the user to arrange and rename them, optionally include page numbers and a table of contents (including embedded PDF bookmarks) and then merges them into one big file.
+Future versions will include the ability to add cover sheets before the table of contents.
-- Page numbers
-- Table of contents
-- Cover sheets
-- Mixed .pdf and .docx uploads

 ## Table of Contents